UUDigitalHumanitieslab/sastadev/Documentation/alpinoparser.rst

 Alpino properties
 ^^^^^^^^^^^^^^^^^

 Alpino retains Alpino properties in automatically parsed syntactic structures.
 One  needs these only rarely.
-Some that have been used so far are *frame*, *lcat*, *special*, *stype*...@@
+Some that have been used so far are *frame*, *lcat*, *special*, and *stype*.

-This is a list of the Alpino attributes:
+This is a list of the Alpino attributes and an indication of the possible values (derived by querying the automatically parsed Van Kampen corpus in GrETEL and  for some attributes the automatically parsed Lassy-Groot in PaQu):

 * **aform**: *base*, *compar*, *super*
 * **case**: *both*, *dat_acc*, *gen*, *no_obl*, *nom*, *obl*